ZupIT/beagle-docs/content/en/get-started/using-beagle/web/angular.md

 ---
 ## **Settings**

-After you finish the installation, you need to ** configure the Angular project to use Beagle. ** To do this, just perform the following steps:
+After you finish the installation, you need to **configure the Angular project to use Beagle.** To do this, just follow the steps:

 ### **Step 1: Automatic configuration**